Flu shot and preventing seasonal flu

 If you have a UnitedHealthcare health plan, the flu vaccine is covered at 100% for most benefit plans, which means you can get a flu shot at no additional cost to you.

 Talk with your health care provider, sign in to your health plan account or enter your ZIP code below to find a flu shot location near you.

 If you have a UnitedHealthcare health plan, you can get a flu shot at more than 50,000 locations.

-Enter your ZIP code and select a pharmacy in your area, then select Find my flu shot to see results within a 20-mile radius from the center of your ZIP code.
+To find a flu shot location using the map, enter your ZIP code and select a pharmacy in your area, then select Find my flu shot to see results within a 20-mile radius from the center of your ZIP code.

 Who should get a flu shot?

-A yearly flu shot is recommended for everyone 6 months of age and older, even healthy people.
+A yearly flu shot is recommended for most everyone 6 months of age and older, even healthy people.

 It’s especially important for people who are at high risk of serious complications to get the flu shot.
 If you’re in this group, you may also want to ask about the pneumonia vaccine.
 These groups include: